hftbattle/documentation/en/strategy/examples.md

 ## Ideas to implement {#ideas}

 1. A serious factor limiting the strategy result is the low maximum position.
-   Increasing this parameter will make your strategy create a larger number of deals, increasing your profit proportionally.
+   Increasing this parameter will make your strategy create a larger number of deals, increasing your profit almost proportionally.
    On the other hand the larger maximum position volume you set the longer your strategy keeps one-directed position affecting negatively on the overall result.
 2. Current strategy keeps just 1 order on 1 price level for each direction.
    Keeping you orders on different price levels would allow you to make much more profitable deals.